unignostik/ConcScan/README.md

 ### ConcScan.conc
 calculates and returns concentration array for a given absorbance array

-### ConcScan.conc
-calculates and returns concentration array for a given absorbance array

 ### ConcScan.plotData
 given two arrays, plot them against each other and display